HermesBoots/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 ## John Doe
 Same as previous task, except permission which must be set are given in `chmod` symbolic form rather than written in English.

+## Look in the Mirror
+Set the permissions on one file to be the same as those on another file using `chmod`.
+Both files have fixed names.